qbreader/logs/README.md

 ## Privacy

-Any files containing IP address should be hidden from this public repository by placing them in either old/, api-packet.txt, summary-ip.txt, or by appropriately modifying the .gitignore file.
+Any files containing IP address should be hidden from this public repository by placing them in a `raw.log` file or by appropriately modifying the `.gitignore` file.

 ## Obtaining Logs

 QB Reader is hosted on [Heroku](https://www.heroku.com/) with [Logtail](https://betterstack.com/logtail) integration.
 We are interested in how often certain sets are requested (not including multiplayer).
-Heroku logs of requests to the `/api/packet-tossups` or `/api/packet-bonuses` endpoints are queried from Logtail using Grafana with the following SQL queries:
+Specific types of logs are queried from Logtail using Grafana with the following SQL queries (section below).
+The values are saved in `raw.log` (in the appropriate folder) and processed using the `summarize.py` script.

 ### Singleplayer Packet Requests